 As a creative, I’ve been told since I was a child that I think too much and I’m too sensitive.
 If I wasn’t playing outside or watching Olsen twins movies with my sister, I was reading.
-As I got older, I learned that I was not only introverted but an empath.
+As I got older, I learned that I was not only a highly-sensitive person, I was also an introverted empath.
 My high school had almost 4,000 students roaming its halls.
 I picked up on the emotions of my peers, unaware that the overwhelming emotions I felt weren’t entirely mine.

-When I developed depression and anxiety, I thought I had done something wrong.
-I used writing and visual art to express my intense feelings, but no one seemed to understand.
+When I developed depression and anxiety in high school, I thought I had done something wrong.
+I used writing, pottery, and visual art to express my emotions, but no one seemed to understand.
 They thought I was strange and maybe even a little screwed up.
-It wasn’t until I found like-minded creatives that I finally understood my weaknesses were also my biggest strengths.
+It wasn’t until I found like-minded creatives that I finally understood my weaknesses are also my biggest strengths.

-I learned that because highly-sensitive creatives have an increased sensitivity and higher intuition, we often become overwhelmed.
-We may feel unable to cope with all the signs and emotions we pick up on.
+Because highly-sensitive people have an increased sensitivity and higher intuition, we can become overwhelmed.
+At times, we may even feel unable to cope with all the signs and emotions we pick up on.

 To put it simply, our minds do not filter out as many signals as the average person.
 We notice things even if we don’t want to.
 We have powerful minds that we may need to grow into.

-Expressing ourselves creatives help us cope.
+Expressing ourselves creatively helps us cope.
 It can be hard, especially in a culture that encourages us to hide our feelings, but there’s nothing wrong with us.
 Highly-sensitive creatives are individuals who use art to cope with their intense feelings.